irungudenninganga/Food-Craft-Hub/README.md

 ## Run locally
 first start by making a copy of the project on your GitHub account by forking and clone it to the local computer to be able to access the project

-Go to the terminal and to the directory where the copy exist on the local machine
+Go to the terminal and to the directory where the copy exist on the local machine.

 ```bash
   cd Food-Craft-Hub